unytics/bigfunctions/README.md

 ## 🔍️ What is BigFunctions?

-BigFunctions gives you **BigQuery superpowers** and saves you from reinventing the wheel with:
+BigFunctions gives **BigQuery superpowers** and will save you from reinventing the wheel with:

 1. 👉 a **framework** that helps you build a governed **catalog of powerful BigQuery functions** for your company.
 2. 👉 a **public catalog of open functions** that you can call directly (without install) or redeploy in your own catalog.